krassowski/meningitis-integration/README.md

 ### Version compatibility

-Developed and tested with Python 3.7.2, R 3.5.1 and Ubuntu 19.04.
+Developed and tested with Python 3.7.6, R 3.6.3 and Ubuntu 19.10.

-We declared all our Python dependencies in `requirements.txt` file and R dependencies in `install.R` file.
+All dependencies are declared in:

+  - `requirements.txt` (Python)
+  - `install.R` (R)

+### About

+The code in this repository was written as a part of MRes research project at Imperial College London.